haiku/website/content/guides/building/get-source-git.md

 git clone http://github.com/haiku/haiku.git
 ```

-Note however that these repositories do not contain any hrev tags, which are used by the Haiku build system to determine the Haiku revision.
+Please note that these repositories do not contain any `hrev` tags, which are used by the Haiku build system to determine the Haiku revision.
 To work around this limitation, use the <a href="https://cgit.haiku-os.org/haiku/tree/build/jam/UserBuildConfig.ReadMe" target="_blank">HAIKU_REVISION build variable</a> when building Haiku.

 <h3>Common tasks</h3>